rafaeljfernandezd/A-CONSTRUCTION-OF-KAKEYA-SETS-IN-ARBITRARY-DIMENSION/README.md

 scipy==1.16.0

 The file runs without need to install any packages if it is run in Google Colab, where it was originally created.

+All code was created with the aid of Gemini based on the proofs detailed in the associated paper.